 Additionally, long wait times frequently lead to patients receiving inefficient care.

 - Firstly, extended waits often deter patients from seeking initial care.
 This shifts the healthcare industry away from proactive to reactive care, which is less effective and more costly for all parties involved.

-Each of these issues alone support the need for primary care practices to reduce patient wait times; these issues combined suggest reducing patient wait times is a crucial goal that must be prioritized when it comes to streamlining healthcare delivery and improving quality of care.
+Each of these issues alone supports the need for primary care practices to reduce patient wait times; these issues combined suggest reducing patient wait times is a crucial goal for streamlining healthcare delivery and improving the quality of care.

 Below, we will focus on how telehealth platforms, specifically eConsults, combat multiple factors driving specialist appointment wait times, streamlining the physician referral process and thereby reducing patient wait times for happier and healthier patients.

 Positive Impacts When Practices Reduce Patient Wait Times by Accessing Specialty Care Using eConsults

 Increasingly, healthcare providers are entering into value-based payment arrangements.
 Telehealth solutions, and specifically eConsults, can support the drive toward more efficient care by increasing access to specialists while better optimizing time and place of care.

 eConsults are an electronic form of peer-to-peer (asynchronous or store-and-forward technology) collaboration, providing PCPs with a platform to consult specialists on specific patient cases.

 eConsult interaction occurs using a secure, HIPAA-compliant messaging platform, where specialist guidance is received within 24 hours, drastically reducing the interim time between referral and treatment.

 eConsults can replace more than 70% of routine referrals with immediate, specialist-guided treatment from the PCP without the wait and additional cost.